ashishmisal23/Todos-List/README.md

     This project is a simple todo list application built using React.
 It allows users to add, delete, and view their todo items.
 Below are instructions on how to use the application:

 ### Usage
-1. Clone the Repository
+1. Clone the Repository <br>
     git clone https://github.com/ashishmisal23/Todos-List.git

-2. Navigate to the Project Directory cd Todos-List
+2. Navigate to the Project Directory <br>
+    cd Todos-List

-3. Install Dependencies
+3. Install Dependencies <br>
     npm install

-4. Run the Application
+4. Run the Application <br>
     npm start

-5. View the Application in Your Browser
+5. View the Application in Your Browser <br>
     Open http://localhost:3000 to view the application in your browser.

 ### Functionality